Why Did Imperialism Expand In The 19th And 20th Centuries?

 In addition to access to resources and markets, imperialism provided control over vital trade routes and strategic locations.
 European powers sought territories that would allow them to dominate and secure their trade routes, making their transportation networks more efficient and cost-effective.

-Read Also: What Happened At The Beginning Of The 20th Century?
+Read Also: What Day Did The 20th Century Start?

 For example, establishing colonies along the Suez Canal enabled Britain to shorten the sea route to its colony in India, facilitating trade and bolstering its imperial presence in the region.
 Similarly, control over strategic ports and naval bases allowed European powers to project their military power and protect their interests around the world.